kash-cpu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 To count a patern in a file
  To display 3 lines after root partern
 To print lines in a file
+To print lines of a file starting with a letter